keu/docs/astro/environment-variables.md

 :::

-### How environment variables are stored on Astronomer
+### How environment variables are stored on Astro

-Environment variables that are set via the Astronomer UI or API and are not marked as secret are stored in a database managed by Astronomer.
+Environment variables that are set via the Cloud UI or API and are not marked as secret are stored in a database managed by Astronomer.

-Environment variables that are set via the Astronomer UI or API and _are_ marked as secret are encrypted and stored in a secrets backend that is managed by Astronomer and hosted in the Control Plane.
+Environment variables that are set via the Cloud UI or API and _are_ marked as secret are encrypted and stored in a secrets backend that is managed by Astronomer and hosted in the Control Plane.

 ## Set Environment Variables via Dockerfile

 If you want to store environment variables using an external version control tool, we recommend setting them in your `Dockerfile`.
-This file is automatically created when you first initialize an Astronomer project via `astrocloud dev init`.
+This file is automatically created when you first initialize an Astro project via `astrocloud dev init`.

 :::caution

-Given that this file will be committed to your version control tool and to Astronomer, we strongly recommend either storing sensitive environment variables via the Astronomer UI or using a third party secrets backend.
+Given that this file will be committed to your version control tool and to Astronomer, we strongly recommend either storing sensitive environment variables via the Cloud UI or using a third party secrets backend.

 :::